video workshop/HASLEV and

 The Danish video artist Torben Søborg was manager/director of videoworkshop/Haslev from its start in 1968 and untill 1997 and is director of THE DANISH VIDEO ART BANK from its start in 1983-84.
 In 1997 THE BANK separeted from the video workshop.

-Back to: History of THE DANISH VIDEO ART DATA BANK
+Back to THE DANISH VIDEO ART DATA BANK